mozman/dxfgrabber/docs/index.rst

 :attr:`~Text.is_upside_down`).

-If the import option ``"resolve_text_styles"`` is *True*, all the above mentioned attributes and :attr:`~MText.font` and :attr:`~MText.bigfont` already have the 'final' value, no need to look into the :class:`Style` object.
+If the import option ``"resolve_text_styles"`` is *True*, all the above mentioned attributes and :attr:`~MText.font` and :attr:`~MText.big_font` already have the 'final' value, no need to look into the :class:`Style` object.

 .. class:: Text(Shape)